 1. Maintain adequate staffing and timely recruitment of vacancies to continue to provide direct services and expand the network.

-- Timely recruitments of vacant positions - Development of flexible remote worker policies to retain staff - Creative use of office space with program expansion and limited cubicles documents, 2020 retained as placeholder)
+- Timely recruitments of vacant positions - Development of flexible remote worker policies to retain staff - Creative use of office space with program expansion and limited cubicles

 SECTION D Area Plan Budget